 These no-spread, gluten-free, cut out cookies are perfectly sweet and slightly soft.
 I’ll give you the secrets to that will make these cookies hold their shape.
 They are somewhere in the neighborhood of a butter cookie or sugar cookie.
 I can’t really figure out which they are closest to, but the recipe works perfectly for rolling and cutting out your favorite holiday shapes.

 The ingredients in this recipe are pretty simple.
 If you are a baker or maybe even if not, you should have all of these ingredients in your pantry and fridge.

-In many of my recipes, I use a gluten-free flour blend that includes sorghum millet and brown rice flours along with potato and tapioca starch.
-That blend was a little too high in protein for these cookies.
-A basic rice flour blend works best.
-Check out my post on gluten-free flour blends to mix up your own.
+- Gluten-free flour mix #1 was my DIY flour blend that contains 1 c brown rice flour, 1 c white rice flour, 2/3 c potato starch and 1/3 c tapioca starch.
+Check out my post on gluten-free flour mixes and blends to mix up your own.
 It is a huge cost saver over buying ready-made blends.

 Xanthan gum is the binder for these cookies.
 If you have done any gluten-free baking, you are likely familiar with this ingredient.
 If your gluten-free flour blend includes xanthan gum or other binders like guar gum or inulin, omit the half teaspoon called for in the recipe.

 The recipe includes butter which gives these cookies a perfect rich flavor and texture.
 I have not tested it with dairy-free substitutes.